Long Term Care Ombudsman Program

 The Long Term Care

-Ombudsman Program is designed to protect and promote the rights and quality of life for those persons who reside in long term care facilities and in licensed assisted living facilities.
+Ombudsman Program is designed to protect and promote the rights and quality of life for those persons who reside in long term care facilities and in DuPage County.
 Ombudsman is a Swedish word meaning citizen's representative.
 The Long Term Care Ombudsman staff are advocates who seek to

-resolve complaints on behalf of people who reside in a long term care facility or licensed assisted living.
-Information is provided about nursing homes, payment methods, and resident's rights.
-A regular presence is maintained in all DuPage County licensed facilities.
-Problems and complaints are investigated and
+resolve complaints on behalf of people who reside in a long term care facility.
+Information is provided about nursing homes, licensed assisted living facilities, supportive living facilities, payment methods, and resident's rights.

-Ombudsman represent and advocate for nursing facility residents.
+Ombudsman represent and advocate for long-term care residents.
 The Ombudsman receives, investigates and attempts to resolve all concerns and/or complaints regarding the care of residents; visits all facilities on a regular basis; and provides information and educates residents,

 DuPage County Senior Services "Long Term Care Ombudsman Program " recruits volunteers as resident advocates to visit DuPage County nursing facilities.
 Volunteers are assigned to a nursing facility and are required to visit that facility one time per month.
 Volunteers make a difference in the lives of those

 they represent and enjoy knowing they have impacted positively on the quality of life for those residents.
-Volunteers receive a one-day training course and supervised training visits to a nursing facility.
-If questions or concerns arise the volunteers have the expertise of DuPage County Ombudsman staff to draw from.
+Volunteers receive a two-day training course and supervised training visits to a nursing facility.
+Additional training and continuing education hours are also required.